codership/documentation/galeracluster/source/training/videos/index.rst

    .. rst-class:: list-abstract

-      Shows the basics of how to set up server instances on Amazon's AWS for a Galera Cluster with either MySQL or MariaDB.
+      This video presents the basics of how to set up server instances on Amazon's AWS for a Galera Cluster with either MySQL or MariaDB.

    .. rst-class:: sub-heading list-sub-header